GZwong/cpp_tutorial/Windows Setup/Installing a Compiler.md

 Clang is the compiler front-end that handles C++ and integrates with LLVM backend infrastructure.
 It is known for short execution times and informative error messages,
 </details>

 <details>
 <summary>2.
 GCC (GNU Compiler Collection)</summary>
-Perhaps the most widely used compiler.
+The recommended option - it is the most widely used compiler.
 </details>

 <details>
 <summary>3.
 MSVC </summary>